DJSures/NABU-Internet-Adapter/README.md

 ![image](https://user-images.githubusercontent.com/49293683/213636625-26e79a01-d68e-4ed2-bd36-1f65d651b25f.png)

 # Cloud CP/M
 The first CP/M with an entire remote networked filesystem running under my custom NABU BIOS.
 You can use it from the NABU Channel listings in the Internet Adapter.
+Read how to use Cloud CP/M, drive contents, and troubleshooting here: https://nabu.ca/cloud-cpm
 ![image](https://user-images.githubusercontent.com/49293683/213637244-34e2feb9-93f9-4134-8cd7-8f9f664f12ae.png)

 # Issues